novavi/fdc3-installer/README.md

 - Implement remaining discovery strategies (AppWindowName, AppSessionStorage).
 - Implement remaining creation strategies (FactoryClass, StaticFactoryClass).
 - Improve the mechanism for obtaining the container origin, to allow it to be flexible enough to work for more than just the two simple scenarios currrently supported (see getContainerOrigin()).
+- Investigate and address security considerations for browser-based importer libraries and for browser-based FDC3 Desktop Agents.
+Some of these are listed here, but this is certainly not an exhaustive list:
+  - Firstly, it is worth noting that import() is a function-like expression but not actually a function.
+This means that it is part of that very exclusive club of things in JavaScript (like window.location) that *cannot* be monkey patched at runtime by a XSS attack.
+  - Since monkey patching is allowed on almost everything in JavaScript (including the native browser APIs) there are a number of possible XSS attack vectors that could be used to compromise an agent ranging from the APIs an agent relies upon (e.g. postMessage, addEventListener or WebSocket APIs) to the installer library itself (e.g. even though import() cannot be patched to download malicious code from a different site, the installer API could be patched to use a different moduleName argument for the import() expression). not only could a browser-based FDC3 Desktop Agent's functionality
+  - It's worth noting that with some exceptions (FDC3 Sail being one) even the FDC3 Desktop Agents provided by desktop containers are generally not immune from XSS attacks on the FDC3-enabled apps that rely on them.
+In particular, the `window.fdc3` object can routinely be monkey patched at runtime.
+The FDC3 spec currently does not currently recommend or require agent implementers to freeze the `fdc3` object to prevent its methods being overwritten at runtime, or to make the `fdc3` property of the `window` non-configurable / non-writable to prevent the whole object being reassigned at runtime.
+  - The affect of Content Security Policy on the use of the import() expression - this **absolutely requires further invetigation**.
+  - The impact of using a dynamic import() expression on the perception that the installer library can be trusted e.g. what will services aiming to provide information about npm package security vulnerabilities (e.g. Mend, formerly WhiteSource) report about the installer library?
+This also **absolutely requires further invetigation**.
 - Consider supporting arbitrary installer config urls, rather than limiting to a specific origin and filename.
 - Consider an additional creation strategy to support old-style regular JavaScript script files, as well as just the JavaScript module files that are already supported.
 - Consider supporting the optional functionality to install an agent into `window.fdc3` where that agent does not self-install (this would be based on a new property in the providerImplementation object in the provider directory.